Barbell rows: proper form, muscles worked, and tips

 Are your lower back or biceps taking over?

-I’ve seen this mistake a hundred times.
-Your lower back aches during rows?
-That means your torso angle is too horizontal and you’re not bracing your core.
-On the other hand, if your biceps burn first, you’re bending your arms way too early.
-Here’s what I do: pull the bar with your shoulder blade, not your hand.
+I've been there—lower back screaming during rows, wondering why.
+That usually means your torso is too horizontal and you're not bracing your core.
+If your biceps burn first, you're bending your arms way too early.
+Here's my fix: pull the bar with your shoulder blade, not your hand.
 Keep your arms relatively straight until the bar passes your knees.
-That simple change saved my back.
+That changed everything for me.

 Add weight only when form stays solid across sets

-I’ve been there, chasing the number on the bar.
-Don’t.
-Add five pounds only when you can complete every rep with the same torso angle, same tempo, no arching.
-Trust me: five perfect sets of eight beat three sloppy sets of ten every time.
-Progressive overload works best when it’s gradual and technically sound.
-I learned that the hard way.
+I don't chase the number on the bar anymore.
+I've learned that lesson the hard way.
+Add five pounds only when you can complete every single rep with the same torso angle, same tempo, no arching your back.
+Five perfect sets of eight?
+Those beat three sloppy sets of ten every time.
+Progressive overload works best when it's gradual and technically sound.
+That's my rule, and I stick to it.

 Common Mistakes